onedata/onedata-documentation/README.md

   chain; if you want to update the file manually during the `make dev` session, you should invoke the `make render-templates`.

+Remember, that when you add new template, you should also manually add its target path to `.gitignore` (see comments in `.gitignore`).

 For more information about template system read comments in `docs/.vuepress/template-renderer.js` code.